katruong855/katruong855/README.md

 ### About Me
 Frontend developer that enjoys making UI/UX elements and web design.
 Also small time game developer who loves RPGs, visual novels, and indie games with game mechanics that tell story.
-And when I'm not coding, I'm drawing!
+When I'm not coding, I'm drawing!

 ### Languages
 - Javscript/Typescript